telerik-boneyard/platform-friends-hybrid/README.md

 1. Open the `/scripts/app/settings.js` file.
 2. Replace `$EQATEC_PROJECT_KEY$` with the Project Key of your Friends  Analytics project.

-### (Optional) Facebook app ID
+### (Optional) Facebook App ID
 To demonstrate social login, we've pre-initialized the sample to use a purpose-built Facebook app by Telerik.
+However, you still need to enable Facebook integration in the Telerik Platform portal:

+1. Go to your app.
+2. Click the Backend Services project that you are using.
+3. Navigate to **Users > Authentication**.
+4. Click the Facebook check box.

-If you want to, you can set it to use your own Facebook application by adjusting the Facebook app ID.
+> Note that if you intent to use the code for a production app you need to set up your own Facebook application and adjust the Facebook app ID as follows:

 1. Open the `/scripts/app/settings.js` file.
 2. Find the `appId: '1408629486049918'` line.